BennettJames/gotes/README.md

 applying a _time function_.
 A wave function maps a time value to a sample value;
 a time function maps one time value to another.

-Gotes composes time functions and wave functions together using `IntegrateWave`.
+Gotes composes time functions and wave functions together using [`IntegrateWave`][integrate-wave].
 This takes two arguments - a time function and a wave function.
 It returns a new wave function, where the given time argument is first passed to the time function, then that value is given to the wave function.

 If we want to say boost this wave up to a audible frequency, we can apply a constant multiplier to the time wave -